-It is a common practice to put the title and perhaps author information for the report in the header for the whole document so that it will be present even if a page or section is reproduced separately.
-The name of the Commission for Environmental Cooperation, as publisher, should go in the footer.
+It has not been CEC practice to split up longer documents and post individual chapters online but there is always the possibility that this could happen later and the original citation thus be lost.
+If you feel that a particular section or table is likely to be excerpted and reproduced outside the context of the whole publication, put the title and perhaps author information for the report in the header for the whole document so that it will be present even if a page or section is reproduced separately.
+The name of the Commission for Environmental Cooperation, as publisher, should then go in the footer.